byCM/User-Profile/readme.md

 Create a profile page that adds details to registered user.
 Display the details to the profile page that is visible on login.
 Create a page to edit the profile.
 The profile page will include first name, last name, email, date of birth, confirm email, short bio and avatar upload.
 Set up validation for email, date of birth and bio.
 Date of Birth validation will check for a proper date format: YYYY-MM-DD, MM/DD/YYYY, or MM/DD/YY.
 Email validation will check that the email addresses match and are in a valid format.
 Bio validation will check that the bio is 10 characters or longer and properly escapes HTML formatting.
 Create a "change password page", that updates the user password.
 This page will ask for current password, new password and confirm password.
 Set up validation which checks that the current password is valid, that the new password and confirm password fields match, and that the new password follows the following policy

-must not be the same as the current password minimum password length of 14 characters. must use of both uppercase and lowercase letters must include of one or more numerical digits must include of special characters, such as @, #, $ cannot contain the user name or parts of the user’s full name, such as his first name
+-must not be the same as the current password
+-minimum password length of 14 characters.
+-must use of both uppercase and lowercase letters -must include of one or more numerical digits
+-must include of special characters, such as @, #, $ -cannot contain the user name or parts of the user’s full name, such as his first name

 users can register and are required to fill in some information about them before they are allowed to explore the profile of other users the admin user has no profile